Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

-The Gaussian decay of the fidelity until saturation for the N\'eel state for integrable, chaotic, isotropic, anisotropic, clean and disordered final Hamiltonians is not an artifact of the system size.
-We confirmed it for $L$ up to 24.
 The Gaussian behavior until saturation is observed also for various other site-basis vectors evolving under various choices of parameters $\Delta_F, \lambda_F$, and $d_F$.
-The same happens also for initial states from different initial Hamiltonians, such as XX and XXZ models.
-In Figs.~\ref{fig:LDOS} (e) and (f), we show $P^{\text{ini}}_{G}(E) $ and $F_{\text{G}}(t)$, respectively, for an initial state from the XX model with $E_{\text{ini}}$ close to the middle of the spectrum and evolving according to a chaotic Hamiltonian similar to the one considered for the N\'eel state.
-Notice that the relaxation now occurs later than for the N\'eel state, at $Jt_R\sim 2$, and again the Gaussian behavior persists all the way.
+The same happens also for initial states from different initial Hamiltonians, such as XX and XXZ models~\cite{Torres2014NJP}.
+In Figs.~\ref{fig:LDOS} (e) and (f), we show $P^{\text{ini}}_{G}(E) $ and $F_{\text{G}}(t)$, respectively, for an initial state from the XX model with $E_{\text{ini}}$ close to the middle of the spectrum and evolving according to a chaotic Hamiltonian similar to the one considered for the N\'eel state in Figs.~\ref{fig:LDOS} (c) and (d).
+The Gaussian behavior again persists all the way to saturation.
+Notice also that the time to reach the saturation point in Fig.~\ref{fig:LDOS} (f) is longer than for the N\'eel state, happening now at $t_R\sim 2 J^{-1}$.

-However, there are cases where, despite the strong coupling regime, the fidelity decay transitions from Gaussian to exponential before saturation.
-In some of the cases, this is associated with the poor filling of the energy shell, which is expected.
+There are cases, however, where despite the strong coupling regime, the fidelity decay transitions from Gaussian to exponential before saturation.
+In some of these cases, this is associated with the poor filling of the energy shell, which is expected.
 But for others, the filling is not that bad, or is at least comparable to that of the N\'eel state under integrable Hamiltonians.
 It is not very clear yet what causes this transition in our systems and how to calculate the critical time $t_c$ where it happens.
-A way to estimate $t_c$ was suggested in \cite{Flambaum2001a,Flambaum2001b,Izrailev2006}, but our studies have led to a broad range of values.
-This analysis still requires further studies.
+A way to estimate $t_c$ for two-body- and band-random matrices was suggested in \cite{Flambaum2001a,Flambaum2001b,Izrailev2006}, but by following those steps we obtained a broad range of values for $t_c$.
+This subject still requires further analysis.